HydraDragonAntivirus/HydraDragonAV0/README.md

 # HydraDragonAV
-- HydraDragonAV represents the industry’s premier professional-grade, open-source endpoint antivirus solution, meticulously crafted with the Rust programming language
+- HydraDragonAV is considered the top notch antivirus solution, for use, in the industry.
+It has been expertly developed using the Rust programming language, which adds to its reliability and effectiveness.
 - Signatures: https://mega.nz/file/HwY0mDQb#O4R793zbfxuTlNZNwVp6BKHasoYL2-_jw8KeAwEp6LI